-However, Jumbo claims to be cheaper than other supermarkets and even guarantees the lowest prices.
-Therefore, Jumbo is an excellent choice as a supermarket, and you are lucky if you have a Jumbo supermarket around the corner.
+However, Jumbo claims to be cheaper than Albert Hein and other supermarkets and guarantees the lowest prices.
+Therefore, Jumbo is an excellent choice as a supermarket, and you are lucky if you have a Jumbo supermarket near you.

 Aldi is a supermarket chain with a limited range of basic food and household products at low prices.
 If you have to live on a budget, Aldi will be the supermarket of your choice.
 There is a market for them in The Netherlands since there are approximately 500 Dutch Aldi stores.
 Aldi is popular because it is cheap.
 That is good if you don’t expect an extensive range of high-quality products.